Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 How’s that for word salad?

-I see lots of amazing headlines every day.
-I’ll point out a few that might help make your headline writing more effective.
+We see lots of compelling headlines every day.
+We’ll point out a few that might help make your headline writing more effective.

 This is a predictive headline that promises a major change in the advertising space.
 If you can get ahead of the news and shock your readers, you’ll get plenty of clicks.